The old bridge over the South Fork of the Payette River is at the end of its life cycle and is being rebuilt.

 Overview

-The bridge will be replaced with a new structure designed to blend in to the natural surroundings, while safely accommodating vehicle and pedestrian traffic.
-Construction is currently scheduled for spring through fall in both 2025 and 2026.
+The bridge will be replaced with a new structure designed to blend in to the natural surroundings while safely accommodating vehicle and pedestrian traffic.
+Construction is currently scheduled for spring through Fall in both 2025 and 2026 with minor additional work in 2027.

 Bridge crosses the river